sib-swiss/NGS-variants-training/docs/day1/server_login.md

     sntnc
     ```

-Look you might be used to in `R` or `python` you can also loop over lines in files.
+Like you might be used to in `R` or `python` you can also loop over lines in files.
 This can be convenient if you have for example a set of parameters in each line of a file.

 Create a tab-delimited file `animals.txt` with the following contents: